 How to sharpen an axe

 If you have a log fire, then you probably spend quite a bit of time chopping logs with an axe.
 You might own a big felling axe and or a small hatchet, but whichever you have, the same rules apply.
 A sharper axe is a safer axe.
 When axes get blunt, accidents happen.
 This sounds counter-intuitive but it is true.
+Sharp axes tend to chop where they are aimed, whereas blunt edges bounce up, veer off and go in unexpected directions.
+It is on those ocassions that most accidents happen and accidents with axes are no laughing matter.

 There are plenty of tools that you can buy to sharpen an axe, but there is really only one that you need.
 A sharpening stone is how axes have been sharpened for millennia and nothing we have invented since has really replaced stone.